 - 4 Wineries Outside Montepulciano Old Town

 - 7 Montepulciano Restaurants

 - 10 Who Paid for What in this Post?

 Quite a few wineries are actually in the gorgeous little hilltop town of Montepulciano Italy.
 I was surprised by this – normally visiting wine regions involves getting out of town.

 Of course, the Montepulciano vineyards aren’t in the old town but quite a few of the wineries I visited within the town had all of their barrels tucked away in the hill of Montepulciano Tuscany.

-So, there are numerous wineries in the actual town of Montepulciano as well as of course several that are outside of the town in the Montepulciano wine region.
+So, there are numerous wineries in Montepulciano the town as well as of course several that are outside of the town in the Montepulciano wine region.

 The best thing was that virtually all of them offer wine tastings.
-This then means it is possible to try many of the best wineries in Italy (like Poliziano and Avignonesi) without having to leave town and go to their wineries.
+This then means it is possible to try many of the best wineries in Italy (like Poliziano and Avignonesi) without having to leave town and go to their wineries in Montepulciano.